fastTopics

 Last 30 days

-This package has been downloaded 331 times in the last 30 days.
-More than a random curiosity, but not quite a blockbuster.
-Still, it's gaining traction!
+This package has been downloaded 312 times in the last 30 days.
+Now we're getting somewhere!
+Enough downloads to populate a lively group chat.
 The following heatmap shows the distribution of downloads per day.
-Yesterday, it was downloaded 21 times.
+Yesterday, it was downloaded 5 times.

 The following line graph shows the downloads per day.
 You can hover over the graph to see the exact number of downloads per day.